magmide/purpose-talk/slides.md

 - No directly usable tool.

 <!--
-but again, *research debt* rears its head.
-Iris is extremely powerful, and although the core concepts that would allow a practicing engineer to use it aren't that complicated, actually understanding the tool is incredibly challenging. it's mired in academic jargon and difficult to parse notation. the most troubling thing is that Iris is only being used to write papers, only being used in theoretical models and academic work, and hasn't been built into a tool that practicing engineers would ever actually use to create shippable software. all the proofs that these academic teams are doing on code aren't being done on *directly* on the real source code, but a Coq-notation translated version of it (TODO side by side example). these proofs are being done "on the side".
+core ideas are learnable
+mired in academic jargon, obtuse notation only used in academic work only "on the side proofs"
+(TODO side by side example)
 -->

 ---

-Can formal verification be practical?
+# Magmide

+Design constraints:

 <v-clicks>